 Most MDS systems we looked at were devised to generate a single summary that captures the main information contained on a specific set of documents.
 This document set usually refers to a given time horizon – static content.
 However, given the dynamic nature of Web content generation and the fast-changing flow of news streams, new documents related to the same topic may arrive at a later time, providing updated information about an event or topic.
 Take for example, news updates on a natural disaster, or a criminal investigation.
 One area that we see potential for commercial development is in Update Summarization, where a user would naturally prefer to read updated information at certain time intervals, instead of relying on a static event summary.

-There have only been a handful of companies that are bringing MDS technology to market, most notably Agolo and Fast Forward Labs, and its so early that there’s not much to say at this point in terms of their successes.
+There have only been a handful of companies that are bringing MDS technology to market, most notably Agolo and Fast Foward Lab (acquired by Cloudera) and it’s so early that there’s not much to say at this point in terms of their successes.

 However, Agolo, raised $3.5m earlier this year from Microsoft Ventures amongst others, which goes to show there’s a certain level of interest in the field.
 Although does also demonstrate that its so new that not even the tech giant is developing it for themselves yet.